heiglandreas/slidedeck/README.md

  * [Directory Authentication with LDAP](http://rawgit.com/heiglandreas/slidedeck/master/Directory_Authentication_with_LDAP/20161019 - zendcon/index_online.html) - An introduction to LDAP-Authentication: ZendCon 2016 (20.10.2016) - english
  * [time is an illusion](http://rawgit.com/heiglandreas/slidedeck/master/time_is_an_illusion/20161110-phpugka/index_online.html) - An introduction to timezones and how to handle them.
 Easily: PHP-Usergroups Karlsruhe (10.
 11. 2016) - english
  * [Gamify your growth as a developer?](http://rawgit.com/heiglandreas/slidedeck/master/gamify_your_growth/20170413-101php/index_online.html) - Get better: PHP-Usergroup Rotterdam (13.
 04. 2017) - english
+ * [time is an illusion](http://rawgit.com/heiglandreas/slidedeck/master/time_is_an_illusion/20170520-phpsrbija/index_online.html) - An introduction to timezones and how to handle them.
+Easily: PHP Srbija Belgrade (20.
+05. 2017) - english